benbenbenbenbenben/workitem/README.md

 `wi move ` _`id-or-index`_ ` [to] doing [-f]`

-Moving an item must be forced with `-f` if you are moving from and to workflow stages that are not specified as transitionable or permitted by parent-child relationships (see [config](#config) to learn about workflow transitions)
+Moving an item must be forced with `-f` if you are moving from and to workflow stages that are neither specified as transitionable nor permitted by parent-child relationships (see [config](#config) to learn about workflow transitions)

 #### To show items do: